 Upgrade to a Solid State Drive

-Computers need a place to store and retrieve permanent data, and most computers use a hard drive.
-In a traditional hard disk drive (HDD), a mechanical arm is used with a read/write head to move around and read data.
+Computers need a place to store and retrieve permanent data.
+In a hard disk drive (HDD), a mechanical arm is used with a read/write head to move around and read data.
 In a Solid State Drive (SSD) there are no moving parts as data is read from microchips.
-This means faster computing speed and better overall performance for your computer.
+No moving parts means faster computing speed and better overall performance for your computer.

 Here is a short video that shows an example of how much faster a Solid State Drive is compared to a Hard Disk Drive.
 The computer used in the video is a 2011 model.
 You can expect faster boot times in a more modern computer.
 Click here if the video does not load.